Nuvvuagittuq Faux Amphibolite Garnet [152 g ~ 4.3 Ga]

 - Calculated at Checkout

 This specimen contains a mixture of garnet paragneiss and faux amphibolite from the Nuvvuagittuq Supracrustal Belt, Canada.
-It is a premier specimen with terrific form and abundant ancient garnets from the Porpoise Cove locality.
+Nuvvuagittuq is a premier geological locality, with this specimen featuring terrific form and abundant ~4.3 Ga ancient garnets from Porpoise Cove.

-The Nuvvuagittuq Supracrustal Belt, an unparalleled rarity in the world of geology, is a treasure trove of geological wonders.
-Nestled in northern Quebec, Canada, and Hudson Bay, it is believed to be the oldest rock formation on ancient Earth, dating back a staggering ~ 4.3 Ga.
-This unique belt offers an extremely rare glimpse into the stages of early rock formation on Earth, bridging a geological timeline between the Hadean and early Archean eons.
+The Nuvvuagittuq Supracrustal Belt, a geological rarity of unparalleled significance, is a treasure trove of geological wonders.
+Nestled in northern Quebec, Canada, and Hudson Bay, it is believed to be the oldest rock formation on ancient Earth, dating back to a staggering ~ 4.3 Ga — the Hadean.
+This unique belt offers an extremely rare glimpse into the early stages of rock formation on Earth, bridging the geological timeline between the Hadean and early Archean eons.

 Specimen Composition and Characteristics